waku-org/specs/standards/application/dag-ack.md

 - Charlie receives `a2`, finds out that `d1` is not exist in local, he wants to retrieve the message from store node by the reference id.
 - If the `d1` did not exist in store node, charlie broadcasts a `request` message in the group.
 - Dave gets the `request` message and check if `d1` exists in local or not.
-- Dave has `d1` and broardcast it to the network.
+- Dave has `d1` and broadcast it to the network.

 ## Payload Format

-The references are generally encrypted in `WakuMessage.payload`.
+### Tip Message

+The references for a message and checkpoint messages are generally encrypted in `WakuMessage.payload`.
+The first reference is always the previous message from the sender.
+The following references are the latest messages from other group members.
+The payload for `Tip Message` is defined as following,

 ```python
 class Payload: